 As Jack begins to express his gender identity more, his family comes to a place of acceptance.
 Susan learns that her brother is precisely who he has always been.
 Jack (Not Jackie) is a beautiful story of the struggle to understand, the emotional turmoil that can go along with that understanding, and the love and support that results in the end.

 "Jackie.
 Jack.
 The same big, round eyes.
 My sister.
 My brother.
 It's okay, either way."

-Erica Silverman is a librarian, and she writes a beautiful author’s note at the end of the book.
-In it, she talks about the need for a picture book about gender identity.
-Because “research shows that children start identifying with and expressing their gender identity as early as two years old.”
-And how “It’s important to talk with children about gender openly, honestly, accurately, and without judgment.”
+Erica Silverman is a librarian who writes a beautiful author's note at the end of the book.
+In it, she discusses the need for a picture book about gender identity.
+Because "research shows that children start identifying with and expressing their gender identity as early as two years old."
+And how "It's important to talk with children about gender openly, honestly, accurately, and without judgment."

 At 40 pages, Jack (Not Jackie) is an easy read and is perfect for your at-home or classroom library.
 For further reading, the back of the book includes books, articles, online resources, and picture books.
 The publisher, Little Bee Books, is an imprint of Bonnier Publishing USA.
-Through a partnership with GLAAD, a portion of the proceeds of all sales are donated to accelerating LGBTQ acceptance.
+Through a partnership with GLAAD, a portion of all sales proceeds are donated to accelerate LGBTQ acceptance.

 Subscribe to get my latest content by email, and I'll send you SIX questions to ask yourself before sharing that your child is transgender: because it can be a little overwhelming and sometimes you just need to know where to start.

 We hate SPAM.
 We will never sell your information, for any reason.